ConesaLab/MirCure/README.md

 	2. microRNA annotations to evaluate, in 3 gff files.
 One with the precursor cordinates, and two with the 2 miRNA arms (mature and star, or 3' and 5').
 	3. Small RNA-seq data mapped to the genome (bam)

-- Some Scripts to help you create a bam file in **How to create bam files.RFT**
+- Some Scripts to help you create a bam file in **How to create bam files.RTF**
 ## Auxiliary scripts

  - MiRbase_2_MirCure.R